luispedro/gmgc.website/api.md

 - query/sequence`

 The call is as a `POST` request of up to 50 sequences as an attached FASTA file.
+The attachment should be called `fasta`

 Note that the algorithm will always returns its best matches as _hits_ and it is the user's responsibility to filter them appropriately (_i.e._, if no good